 It is likely directors will have met with an insolvency practitioner and the insolvency practitioner will step into the shoes of the directors of the company to deal with the assets.

-If you are a director of a company and would like to discuss what will happen should your company go into administration, please give one of our team a call on 020 7841 0390 who will be happy to discuss the matter with you.
+If you are a director of a company and would like to discuss what will happen should your company go into administration, please give one of our team a call and we will be happy to discuss the matter with you.